Miksus/red-mail/docs/index.rst

 -------------

 Sending emails is a pretty straight forward task.
-However, the standard SMTP libraries don't make it particularly easy and sending emails **SHOULD NOT** look like this:
+However, the SMTP and email libraries from the standard library don't make it particularly easy.

+Sending emails **SHOULD NOT** look like this:

 .. code-block:: python